 Bonding with your baby in the first hours is important.

 The first hours after delivery are a once-in-a-lifetime moment for you and your baby.
-A nurse will be with you during this time to encourage skin-to-skin bonding and offer breastfeeding support.
+A nurse will be with you to encourage skin-to-skin bonding and offer breastfeeding support.
 Additionally, newborn care including the first bath is done at your bedside allowing you and your baby to stay together during this special time.
 This approach to newborn care is endorsed by the American Academy of Pediatrics because of the many benefits it has for you and your baby.